RECOGNIZING

 Devon is new to his youth travel team and earns a starting position over a returning player.

-- Bullying: Some of Devon’s teammates call him a freak and shove him around the locker room after most practices, threatening to make his life miserable if he doesn’t quit the team.
+- Bullying Behavior: Some of Devon’s teammates call him a freak and shove him around the locker room after most practices, threatening to make his life miserable if he doesn’t quit the team.

 - Inclusion: Team captains make sure Devon is included in all team activities and help him get to know his new teammates.

-Harassment is repeated or severe conduct that does at least one of the following:
+Harassment is repeated or severe conduct that is intended or likely to:

-- Causes fear, humiliation, or annoyance: such as threatening to harm someone or repeatedly ridiculing them
+- Cause fear, humiliation, or annoyance: such as threatening to harm someone or repeatedly ridiculing them

-- Offends or degrades: such as repeatedly using slurs or making offensive jokes to or about someone
+- Offend or degrade: such as repeatedly using slurs or making offensive jokes to or about someone

-- Creates a hostile environment: such as repeated or severe actions that affect someone in a way that limits their ability to participate in programs or activities
+- Create a hostile environment: such as repeated or severe actions that affect someone in a way that limits their ability to participate in programs or activities

 Note: Harassment based on a person’s gender, gender identity, or sexual orientation is classified as a type of Sexual Misconduct in the SafeSport Code.